hushdev/Azure-Bootcamp/README.md

 Repository to store projects from azure bootcamp

 # How to run?
-Navigate to the needed project-folder, run "npm install" and "node ./file_name.js"
+Navigate to the needed project-folder, run "npm install" and "node ./file_name.js" or "npm start" where possible